Limited Company or Sole Trader: What’s the Best Option for Freelancers?

 For freelancers, the most common form of business entity to adopt is a sole trader.
 This is hardly surprising, considering its relative simplicity and the ease with which it can be set up.
-But considering that a freelancer can also legally operate as a one-person LLC (Limited Liability Company), could this be a better option?
+But considering that a freelancer can also legally operate as a one-person limited company, could this be a better option?

 If asked what’s humanity’s greatest invention, most people might be inclined to mention the lightbulb or the steam engine or even the internet.
 Niall Ferguson, British historian and a Harvard professor of economic history, suggests that more abstract ideas — such as the concepts of debt and insurance — rather than any physical invention, have been the most powerful tools for unlocking human potential.

-Another such idea is the Limited-Liability Company.
+Another such idea is the limited company.
 The invention of the company allowed multiple individuals to pool resources and engage in business activities under one organisational roof.
-However, what fundamentally distinguishes the LLC is that, by having its own separate legal identity from its owners (shareholders) and its managers (directors), it puts at risk only that capital which has been directly invested.
+However, what fundamentally distinguishes the limited company is that, by having its own separate legal identity from its owners (shareholders) and its managers (directors), it puts at risk only that capital which has been directly invested.
 This great reduction in risk has long stimulated an immense amount of wealth creation.

-When to choose to be an LLC or a Sole Trader?
+When to choose to be a Limited Company or a Sole Trader?

 How beneficial such separation might be depends on a few features of your freelancing work.
 Firstly, does it require lots of investment and therefore large loans on which you may default?
-If so, operating as an LLC might be the best option.
-There’s a reason that use of the LLC as a business entity came to prominence in the 19th century, alongside the arrival of capital-hungry technologies such as railroads.
+If so, operating as a limited company might be the best option.
+There’s a reason that use of the limited company as a business entity came to prominence in the 19th century, alongside the arrival of capital-hungry technologies such as railroads.

 Another consideration to make: how much risk does the work itself involve?
 For example, if you’re freelancing in cybersecurity for a bank, you’re potentially liable for an awful lot more than if you’re a freelancing copywriter for a magazine.
-There are certain cases, such as fraud, where the director of an LLC can still be held personally liable for the company’s wrongdoing.
+There are certain cases, such as fraud, where the director of a limited company can still be held personally liable for the company’s wrongdoing.
 However, under UK law, this “piercing of the corporate veil” is exceptionally difficult and rare.

 Life’s two certainties: death and taxes

-A major difference between being a sole trader and an LLC is how your tax bill is structured.
+A major difference between being a sole trader and a limited company is how your tax bill is structured.
 As a sole trader, there are two principle taxes on your earnings after your business expenses have been deducted: income tax and national insurance contributions (NIC).

-As an LLC, things are a little more complicated.
+As a limited company, things are a little more complicated.
 All company profits are taxed at the flat corporate tax rate (19% in the UK).
 However, you will also be taxed again to actually extract personal income from the company.
 Income tax is paid on anything extracted as salary (although no corporation tax) and a different set of tax rates is paid on anything extracted as dividends.

-Most freelancers operating as an LLC will use a combination of salary and dividends to extract their earnings, usually placing the level of salary at £8424 (the maximum you can take home without paying any income tax or NIC).
-Of course, any profits that you leave in the LLC and reinvest in your business will only be subjected to corporation tax.
+Most freelancers operating as a limited company will use a combination of salary and dividends to extract their earnings, usually placing the level of salary at £8424 (the maximum you can take home without paying any income tax or NIC).
+Of course, any profits that you leave in the company and reinvest in your business will only be subjected to corporation tax.

 The consequence of all these varying levels of interwoven tax is that it very much depends how much you are earning as to which setup is most beneficial.